By Cassie Batz

 Emotional exhaustion is unpleasant for an individual, and important to address for that reason alone.
 However, emotionally exhausted employees are also a serious detriment to the functioning of an organization.
 Research reports that emotionally exhausted employees are less committed to their organizations, perform worse, engage in less helping behaviors for their supervisors and the organization as a whole, are more likely to report looking for employment elsewhere, and thus are more likely to quit.
 Despite the negative repercussions for both the individual and the organization, 70% of employees report that their organizations are not doing enough to prevent emotional exhaustion and the subsequent burnout it creates.
 So how can an organization seek to reduce the experience of burnout or emotional exhaustion more specifically?

-Leaders can have help reduce emotional exhaustion by focusing on providing three specific work ‘resources’:
+Leaders can have help reducing emotional exhaustion by focusing on providing three specific work ‘resources’.

 A follower should never be left wondering what they are supposed to be doing when they get to work every morning.
 It is critical for leaders to set clear and well-defined expectations for their employees in terms of what their work role entails.
 This can include the tasks at hand, the time frames, the outputs, or really anything relating to help clearly define the employee’s role and responsibilities.